Rights of Employees

+Rights of Employees

 For more information, please see our Blog article: Employer Prohibited from Enforcing Arbitration Policy in Employee Handbook.Contact Us

-If you have any questions about your employee handbook, please feel free to contact us online or to call us at (973) 744-4000 to schedule a consultation with an experienced New Jersey employee handbook attorney.
+If you have any questions about your employer's employee handbook, please feel free to contact us online or to call us at (973) 744-4000 to schedule a consultation with an experienced New Jersey employee handbook lawyer.